de1chk1nd/f5-k8s-istio-lab/docs/source/BGP/bgp-verify.rst

       bgppeer-global-bigip1   10.1.20.5   (global)   64512

-BGP Peer F5 is available
+BGP Peer F5 is available.

 on bigip